 Meet the Team

-Heather, Alison, Sophie, Sam and Bryony are our Equine Assisted Learning Facilitators.
+Heather, Alison, Sophie, Sam, Bryony, Hannah, Susan, Jen and Angie are our Equine Assisted Learning Facilitators.
 They enjoy working with adults and children of all abilities.
 They take a positive, non-judgemental approach to their work.
 They like to take time to find out about people so that the programme of sessions can be tailored to meet their individual needs.
 They will work with you towards your aims and objectives during the programme.
 Most importantly they want you to feel welcome, relaxed and comfortable during the sessions, as this creates a good atmosphere for learning and to enjoy the process.

-In addition to our facilitators we also have Donna who does a fantastic job supporting us with our animal care and we have a great work experience student doing post 16 qualifications who helps out with all aspects of our work from animal care to assisting with sessions as needed.
+In addition to our facilitators we also have Becky who does a fantastic job supporting us with our animal care and is also our Team Administrator.
+We have great work experience students doing post 16 qualifications who help out with all aspects of our work from animal care to maintaining the yard and facilities.
 We also have some animal care volunteers who are a wonderful help to us all!